Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

 ### 1. Baseline model

+For every models, we used 5-folder cross validation and set the seed, to ensure the reprocudibility.

 The baseline model is using gradient boosting machine (gbm) with decision stumps on 5000 SIFT features.
-The accuracy rate is 74%.
+The accuracy rate is 73.7%.

 ![image](https://github.com/TZstatsADS/Fall2016-proj3-grp7/blob/master/figs/Pre%2001.png)